Shagshag/prestashop-documentation/OrderDiscountCore.md

 * Class name: OrderDiscountCore
-* Namespace:
 * Parent class: [OrderCartRule](OrderCartRuleCore)
 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in [classes/order/OrderDiscount.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/OrderDiscount.php#30)
+* This class is defined in [classes/order/OrderDiscount.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/OrderDiscount.php#L30)